 The law does not mention Centers for Medicare and Medicaid Services (CMS) review thresholds nor Medicare Set-Asides.
 However, it will be interesting to see how the Commission interprets this new task and if the fallout will include any state-level directive relative to MSAs.
 Attorneys for both parties to the settlement will want to ensure they are aware of this development and are armed with appropriate documentation to ensure a final settlement.
 We will continue to monitor settlements with Medicare beneficiaries in Arkansas to determine any unforeseeable consequences of this new law.

 Workers’ compensation bills that did not reach the governor

 The Arkansas General Assembly officially adjourned April 3, leaving behind a handful of potentially sweeping changes to the state’s workers’ compensation system.
 Legislation adopting a form of opt-out from the system died in committee, and a closely watched bill capping indemnity benefits at 450 weeks in permanent total disability stalled in the Senate.
 While the Legislature will be called back in early May to address topics proposed by the governor, workers’ compensation is not anticipated to be on the agenda.
 Legislation does not carry over to 2018 in Arkansas, and therefore, these bills would need to be refiled for consideration next year.

-As always, ISO Claims Partners will monitor all legislative developments and keep our customers informed as laws are considered and passed that affect workers’ compensation claims and settlement issues.
+As always, we will monitor all legislative developments and keep our customers informed as laws are considered and passed that affect workers’ compensation claims and settlement issues.